K.H. Lee gets 1st PGA Tour win at Nelson, qualifies for PGA

 The reward was the final spot next week in the PGA Championship.

-Heavy rain fell most of the back nine for the leaders, with puddles showing up on greens over the final holes and one ball in the fairway stuck in the middle of a fast-moving stream.
+Heavy rain fell most of the back nine for the leaders, with workers using squeegees to clear paths on greens and one ball stuck in the middle of a fast-moving stream on the 18th fairway.
 The players slogged through the deluge before lightning forced a delay.

-Most of the standing water was gone when play resumed two hours and 23 minutes later.
-Lee missed a par putt on No. 16 to cut his lead to two, but answered with two birdies.
+Most of the standing water was gone when play resumed 2 hours, 23 minutes later.
+Lee missed a par putt on 16 to cut his lead to two, but answered with two birdies.
 The sun came out just as Lee was finishing his 6-under 66.

+"Long day for me, I think everybody," said Lee, who was greeted just off the 18th green by countryman K.J.
+Choi, an eight-time tour winner who lives in the Dallas area.
+"I mean, but I just try keep patient and positive thinking."

-Burns struggled to a 71 to finish at 22 under, a shot ahead of 2011 Masters champion Charl Schwartzel, Daniel Berger, Patton Kizzire and Scott Stallings.
+Burns finished 22 under, a shot ahead of 2011 Masters champion Charl Schwartzel, Daniel Berger, Patton Kizzire and Scott Stallings.
 Troy Merritt and Joseph Bramlett finished two more back at 19 under.

 When the delay hit, Jordan Spieth already knew he was going to fall short again in his hometown event, played on its third course in the past four Nelsons at the rain-soaked TPC Craig Ranch in McKinney, about 30 miles north of Dallas.

-Spieth, three back to start the day, shot 71 and tied for ninth, giving him his first top 10 at the Nelson 11 years after he was a contender on Sunday as a 16-year-old when the course was at its home of more than 30 years at the TPC Four Seasons.
+Spieth, three back to start the day, shot 71 and tied for ninth at 18 under, giving him his first top 10 at the Nelson 11 years after he contended Sunday as a 16-year-old when the course was at its home of three decades, the TPC Four Seasons.

+“Coming into the week if you told me top 10, I would probably take it,” said Spieth, playing for the first time since finishing third at the Masters and testing positive for COVID-19.
+“I didn’t know where anything stood.”

 South Korea’s Sung Kang was the defending champion after winning in 2019, when the second of just two Nelsons was played at the treeless links course Trinity Forest in Dallas.
 The move was unpopular with fans and players, and Craig Ranch became the home following last year’s COVID-19 cancellation.